ubco-cmps/data301_course/project/milestone01.md

     - Make sure you set the name of your repository to be exactly this: `groupXX-project` and then let your team member(s) know the name of your group.
     - Other team member(s) should search for their group name and join it.

-- Here is description of the file and folder structure of this project:
+- Once you accept the project template, I have created all the directories below, but you should know what they are.
+Here is description of the file and folder structure of this project:
   - `data` - your data files should be split up into "raw" and "processed":
     - `data/raw` - raw data should go in this directory; you should add the original source file here.
 Always keep the original data file without editing.
     - `data/processed` - You can add cleaned up, and processed data files in this directory.
   - `images` - any external images you use should be in this directory so things are organized.
   - `analysis` - all Jupyter Notebook files should be kept in this parent directory.
     - `analysis/firstname1/` : Teammate 1 should have their draft or work in progress Jupyter Notebooks stored here.
 This will not be marked, but will be checked to ensure all teammates are contributing to the project.
+Remember to rename this to your names or an alias.
     - `analysis/firstname2/` : Teammate 2 should have their draft or work in progress Jupyter Notebooks stored here.
 This will not be marked, but will be checked to ensure all teammates are contributing to the project.
+Remember to rename this to your names or an alias.
     - `analysis/firstname3/` : Teammate 3 should have their draft or work in progress Jupyter Notebooks stored here.
 This will not be marked, but will be checked to ensure all teammates are contributing to the project.
+Remember to rename this to your names or an alias.
     - `analysis/submitted/`
-    - Note: Students working individually do not need to have subdirectories within the analysis directory.
+    - Note: Students working individually do not need to have subdirectories within the analysis directory and you can safely delete the other directories.
+    - You may add additional subdirectories within the current structure, but try to avoid creating any directories in the project root.
+If you have questions about this, you
 - In your GitHub repository, you should have the following files:
   - README files describing what is happening (or going to happen) in each directory:
     - `data/README.md` : One sentence explaining what will be in this directory